ShubhamShah123/PrivFace/README.md

 ### Overview
 <div style="text-align: justify">
-PrivFace is an interactive Streamlit-based application that allows users to upload images, apply privacy-preserving obfuscation methods to the images, and visualize the results in real-time.
+PrivFace is an interactive Streamlit-based application that allows users to upload images, apply privacy-preserving obfuscation methods to the images, and visualize the results.
 The app provides three different obfuscation techniques <i>("DP Snow", "DP Pix", and "DP Samp")</i> that use differential privacy to modify the uploaded images while maintaining privacy.
 </div<

 ### Features